muhammed-ziyan-ummalil/data-scout/README.md

    pip install -r requirements.txt

-3. Set up your database and update the connection details in the configuration file.
+3. Set up your database and update the connection details in the configuration file (`main/config.py`).

 ### Usage

 1. Start the Flask server:

-   python app.py
+   python main/data_scout.py

 2. Open your browser and navigate to `http://localhost:5000`.